Big1533/sdl_android_guides/docs/Uploading Files and Graphics/index.md

 ### Check the Amount of File Storage

-To find the amount of file storage left on the head unit, use the  the `ListFiles` RPC.
+To find the amount of file storage left on the head unit, use the `ListFiles` RPC.

 ```java
 ListFiles listFiles = new ListFiles();